jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.68 Tanh

-Returns the hyperbolic tangent (tanh) of each values in a raster.
+Returns the hyperbolic tangent (tanh) of each values in a raster..

 *Parameters*: